 With todays recipe I’m taking a trip down memory lane.
-As a little girl my favourite childhood biscuit was Jammy Dodgers.
-If you can’t tell by the name, they’re two sweet, delicious shortbread biscuits sandwiched between strawberry or raspberry jam.
-I thought it would be a perfect opportunity to share this recipe as each biscuit has an adorable heart shape in the centre.
-They make a great last minute valentine’s day bake, but I absolutely love these anytime!
+As a little girl my favourite childhood biscuit were Jammy Dodgers.
+If you can’t tell by the name, they’re two delicious shortbread biscuits sandwiched between strawberry or raspberry jam.
+With Valentine’s Day approaching, I thought it would be a perfect opportunity to share this recipe as each biscuit has an adorable heart-shaped centre filled with jam!

-My parents used to buy me and my big Sister Becky these jam filled biscuits all the time.
-I think they’re most British people’s favourite – but they’re certainly my top pick!
-Jammy dodgers are very similar to Linzer cookies but without the almond flavour.
-They have the tasty jam centre and crumbly, sweet shortbread.
-So delicious yet super simple to make, bake and enjoy!
+I’m sure jammy dodgers are most British people’s favourite biscuits, they’re certainly my top pick along with custard creams!
+Jammy dodgers are very similar to Linzer cookies, but without the almond flavour.
+They have the same tasty jam centre and crumbly, sweet shortbread.
+These biscuits are delicious, yet super simple to make.

 225g unsalted butter, softened